 - Leading change focused on positive outcomes for our city and its residents

 - Leading change driven by people coming together

 The intention is to raise funds for an endowment fund that will issue small grants that can be used by the recipients for anything that furthers the change being pursued.
 The grants will not come with complicated accountability requirements.

-Our first grants will be issued in 2019 and will occur annually.
+Our first grants started in 2019 and occur annually.